 Some countries abroad have similar compulsory social security schemes in place to our superannuation program.
 If that’s the case, a number of countries waive Australian citizens’ needs to contribute, to prevent double superannuation contributions.
 It’s also important to note that the same rules about accessing your superannuation funds in Australia apply while overseas.
 You can check these relevant superannuation details on the ATO website.

 Depending on the circumstances of your move, your employer may help with your initial expenses when you arrive at your destination.
-However, many people who relocate underestimate the costs of setting up a new life overseas.
+However, many people who relocate underestimate the hidden expenses of setting up a new life overseas.

 Some of the tasks you’ll need to complete urgently include: